Tax Reform Overview

 rate brackets or tax credits - (that are necessary when taxing only one tax

-10. The elimination of the tax deduction for charitable contributions
+10. The modification of the tax deduction for charitable contributions

 The following objections have been repeated often but cannot